Challenge criteria: A book inspired by mythology, legend, or folklore.

 September always means one thing in my house – back to school.
 When both of your parents teach for their money, it’s quite hard to think of anything else in that time.
 Almost the whole month of August was filled with stationery (which is probably where my lifelong love of stationery stems from) and school book lists.

-With Harry Potter’s son Albus starting school today (yes, it’s been 19 years since the Battle of Hogwarts), I had a think about some fictional schools K wish I was attending.
+I had a think about some fictional schools I wish I was attending.
 If I had been to one of these schools, I think I would have liked going back to school a whole lot more than I actually did.